-As noted in the example in Figure 5-6, the EPSG registry is a useful Register of horizontal datums.
-The codelist value for WGS84, the most commonly used horizontal datum is 4326.
+As noted in the example in Figure 5-6, the EPSG Register is a useful Register of horizontal datums.
+The codelist value for WGS84, the most commonly used horizontal datum, is 4326.
 For vertical datums and sounding datums, S-100 includes an enumerated list named S100_VerticalAndSoundingDatum.
 The most commonly used vertical and sounding datums are included in this list.
-The enumerated list can be extended by requesting IHO S-100WG to include additional values .
+The enumerated list can be extended by requesting the IHO S-100WG to include additional values .

 Object identifiers